bonny/WordPress-Simple-Fields/readme.txt

 - Fixed memory leak when using cache.
 When using functions that cleared the cache, for example simple_fields_set_value(), then memory usage could increase pretty much, and when the function is used in a loop then eventionally the script would eat up all memory.
 Nom nom nom.
 But in a bad way.
 - Changed the way some cache keys where stored, beacuse a key in an array that contains quotes is just silly looking (but valid, apparently)
 - Little better looking output of "Show custom field keys"
-- Added unit tests for date/time picker v2 and register_post_connector
+- Added unit tests for date/time picker v2 and register_post_connector and some other things.
+Makes Simple Fields a tad safer to use.
 - Fixed ordering of fields when using simple_fields_register_field_group
 - Fixed bug with post field and extended return values, where a field with no post/page selected would return the post of the current post in the loop.